 Coronated in a period of strife, her lordship brought an era of peace to southern Serelske.
 Unfortunately, her reign corresponded with the ascendancy of Eirik and Ivor, who continued the conquests of the Nylhus.
 After more than 2 decades of war, she was killed by her own generals when they fled to the Zerolean undercity.

 Her poignant memoirs detail this conflict, as well as her family’s history.

-Mandana was born the eldest of Nahapet Vardashak III and an unknown wife.
-Her paternal line descends from the Qalavrian branch of the house of Ishxan Zarevant, who ruled in Ostberk, but considered Paulto (Baldovt) as their ancestral seat.
+Mandana was born the eldest of Nahapet Vardashak III and “Srubanak”, a presumably Xuragani woman.
+Her primogenitive line descends from the Qalavrian branch of the house of Ishxan Frevaymugh, daughter of Zarevant’s younger sister and a Churaluri man.
+This house, the Shoxrani, ruled in Ostberk (Vanak), but considered Paulto (Baldovt) as their ancestral seat.

 The reign of her Grandfather, Nishahran of Vanak, marked the maximum extent of Shoxrani power – from Guran to Vanak, Treitz to Serelske – though the latter was co-ruled with the Basileos Zerelkos, Ghayron.
 However, his death marked a period of chaos – Vardashak spent the great majority of his life putting down rebellions in Guran, pacifying Utheli tribes, and managing his titles – the lords of Vanak demanded a separate Nahapet, but there were no elder Shoxrani willing or able.

 Hence upon adulthood, his three children were given heirdom to the three divisions:

 The Succession Crisis